 Co-chair: Rebecca Hankins (firstname.lastname@example.org)

-The WFN encourages and promotes the professional development of women faculty through formal programing and informatoin networking opportunities.
+The Women'[s Faculty Network (WFN) encourages and promotes the professional development of women faculty through formal programming and information networking opportunities.

 President: Gabriela Marin Thornton (email@example.com)

-The Women Administrators Network encourages, supports, and empowers women in administrative roles as faculty and staff on campus.
-They advocate for issues relevant to the mission of the netework.
+The Women Administrators Network encourages, supports and empowers women in administrative roles as faculty and staff on campus.
+They advocate for issues relevant to the mission of the network.